Thank you to all of those helping us to learn more about the long-term health effects of COVID-19

 SARS-CoV-2, the virus that causes COVID-19 infections, is a novel coronavirus, meaning it is a new coronavirus and is not the same as the ones that cause other human illness, like the common cold.
 By participating, you are helping researchers in the fields of medicine and science at a time when information to understand COVID-19 infection in our communities is crucial.
 While you may not directly benefit from taking part in this study, we hope that knowledge gained from this study may benefit others with COVID-19 in the future.
 This study allows you to join a community of people, participating together, in generating knowledge about this condition.

-Eligible applicants who meet the screening and verification process may be invited to become a study participant in which you will be paid up to $100 ($25 for the first survey, followed by $10 every 3 months over the next 1.5 years for as long as you remain in the study and until the study completes.
-For the last survey, you will receive $25).
+Eligible applicants who meet the screening and verification process may be invited to become a study participant in which you will be paid up to $200, depending on your enrollment date and completion of surveys: $25 for the first survey, followed by $10 for each quarterly survey, $25 for the last quarterly survey, and $100 for the final survey.

 You do not have to participate in this study and may choose to leave the study at any time.
 If you decide not to participate in this study or leave the study at a later time, your health care, benefits, or relationship with UCLA will not change or be affected.